Investment Education

 The 1970s Gold Rush

-The Vietnam War era brought prolonged inflation and deep political instability to the United States.
-Investors rushed into gold as confidence in the US dollar eroded.
-From 1971 — when Nixon ended the gold standard — to 1980, gold rose from approximately $35/oz to $850/oz.
-Those who bought early and held made extraordinary returns.
-Those who bought at the 1980 peak waited more than 20 years to see that price again.
+During the Vietnam War, inflation and political instability plagued the United States.
+Investors turned to gold as trust in the US dollar faded.
+From 1971, when Nixon ended the gold standard, to 1980, gold prices jumped from about $35 per ounce to $850 per ounce.
+Those who bought early and held on saw impressive gains.
+However, those who entered the market at the peak in 1980 had to wait over 20 years to see those prices again.

-- Prices begin rising → Early adopters profit.
+- Rising Prices → Early Adopters Make Money.

 Thinking Clearly Before Investing in Metals